Australian Specialty Coffee Beans – Fresh, Premium & Locally Roasted

 Frequently Asked Questions — Australian Specialty Coffee

-The flat white is Australia's signature coffee — a double ristretto with velvety steamed microfoam milk in a small 160–180ml cup.
+The flat white is Australia's signature coffee — a double ristretto with velvety steamed microfoam in a small 160–180ml cup.
 Stronger than a latte, smoother than a cappuccino.
-Created in Australian and New Zealand cafés in the 1980s, it is now served in coffee shops around the world.
+Created in Australian and New Zealand cafés in the 1980s, it is now served around the world.

-The flat white and the long black are the two coffee drinks most uniquely associated with Australian café culture.
-The long black — espresso poured over hot water to preserve the crema — is Australia's version of the Americano and is distinct in both preparation method and flavour.
-Neither drink exists in quite the same form anywhere else in the world.
+The flat white and the long black are the two drinks most uniquely associated with Australian café culture.
+The long black — espresso poured over hot water to preserve the crema — is Australia's version of the Americano, distinct in both preparation and flavour.
+Neither exists in quite the same form anywhere else.

 The flat white is the most ordered coffee in Australia, accounting for roughly 30–35% of all café orders nationally.
 The latte is second and the cappuccino is third.
-Industry POS data consistently confirms the flat white at the top of the order board across Melbourne, Sydney, Brisbane, and Perth.
+POS data consistently confirms the flat white at the top across Melbourne, Sydney, Brisbane, and Perth.

 Melbourne is widely considered to have the best coffee in Australia — and by many international accounts, the best espresso café culture in the world.
-The city has an extraordinary concentration of specialty cafés, world-class baristas, and serious roasters.
 Sydney is a strong second, particularly in Surry Hills, Newtown, and Marrickville.
-Brisbane and Perth also have outstanding specialty scenes that often go underrated.
+Brisbane and Perth also have outstanding, often underrated specialty scenes.

-Many coffee experts rank Australian espresso culture — particularly Melbourne's — among the very best in the world.
-Australia doesn't grow most of its own coffee commercially, but imports, roasts, and brews with exceptional skill and consistency.
-For espresso-based café culture, Australia is a genuine world leader.
-Japan, Scandinavia, and Ethiopia are also world-class in different disciplines.
+Many experts rank Australian espresso culture — particularly Melbourne's — among the very best in the world.
+Australia doesn't grow most of its own coffee, but imports, roasts, and brews with exceptional skill and consistency.
+For espresso-based café culture, Australia is a genuine world leader; Japan, Scandinavia, and Ethiopia are world-class in different disciplines.

-Australia has many outstanding specialty coffee brands.
-Di Pacci Coffee Co. is respected for its premium blends, single origins, and Australian café expertise — including the Signature, Hurricane, Arabian, Sydney Road, By the Bay, Elements, and After Dark blends.
-Other well-regarded names include Seven Seeds, Single O, Market Lane, and Padre Coffee.
-The best brand depends on your flavour preferences and brewing method — try a Di Pacci sample pack to find what suits you.
+Australia has many outstanding specialty brands.
+Di Pacci Coffee Co. is respected for its premium blends and single origins — including the Signature, Hurricane, Arabian, Sydney Road, By the Bay, Elements, and After Dark blends.
+Other well-regarded names include Seven Seeds, Single O, Market Lane, and Padre.
+The best brand depends on your flavour preferences and brew method — try a Di Pacci sample pack to find what suits you.

-Shop Premium Beans, Machines & Everything You Need to Brew Better
+Shop Premium Beans, Machines & Everything to Brew Better

 Leave a comment